huy-cao-huynh/huy-cao-huynh/README.md

 ## Skills and Experience
 * 💻 Java, Python, C, SQL
-* 🔭 I’m currently working on a chess engine in the Java programming language
 * 🌱 I’m currently studying about machine learning and neural networks